jfbuggen/esphome/components/aht21/readme.md

 This is not ok for a polling component, it would take too long as part of the "update".

 This new component behaves differently:
-- A state machine splits the processing in small bits, ensuring that the component does not hold control for too long
+- A state machine splits the processing in small bits, ensuring that the component does not hold control for too long, even if the full process chain takes typically 720ms (!)
 - At regular intervals, the AHT21 is powered up, initialised, and a reading is made, then put back to sleep

 I have to say that I'm still moderately satisfied with the result.
-The code works fine, but the AHT21 remains very sensitive to temperature, making it not possible to put in a printed case.
-I'll probably turn to other sensors, so there is little chance that I implement soon the items under "to do".
+The code works fine, but despite scan intervals of 5 minutes (started initially with 1 minute), the AHT21 remains very sensitive to temperature if it is put in a printed case.
+I'll probably turn to other sensors (bme280?), so there is little chance that I implement soon the items under "to do".

 ## Configuration